bryce080/WHSTechNotes/journal.md

 # May 12, 2025
 We should try to encourage people to actually take care of their chromebooks and not destroy them.
 We should know that there's consequences of this trend, and students should realize this.
 If students know this, they're more likely to not commit these acts.
 I would say that these people would have to pay for the damages.
 If they would have to pay up somehow, like going to juvie.
 So, I think this trend is very irresponsible and that students should realize this.
+# May 19, 2025
+I am excited for summer break, but only really if I actually get to hang out with friends, otherewise I'm probably going to be really bored compared to last summer.